jckarter/clay/doc/language-reference.md

         printTo(s, "(", p.x, ", ", p.y, ")");
     }

-Variadic pattern values can be declared in the pattern guard as a name prefixed with `..`.
+Variadic pattern variables can be declared in the pattern guard as a name prefixed with `..`.

     // Example
     // Define printlnTwice for any bag of types ..TT